edgexfoundry/edgex-go/docs/getting-started/Ch-GettingStartedUsers.rst

 **EdgeX Foundry Container Logs**

-To view the log of any container, use the command **"docker-compose logs -f [compose-contatainer-name]"**.
+To view the log of any container, use the command **"docker-compose logs -f [compose-container-name]"**.
 The example below shows the log for the data container.

 .. image:: EdgeX_GettingStartedUsrLogs.png